Vogue (dance): Further influence

-Several other notable pop celebrities and artists have been influenced by voguing, including performers such as Teyana Taylor, Rihanna, Willow Smith, FKA Twigs, Ariana Grande, Beyoncé and Azealia Banks have all taken inspiration from voguing from dances of past and contemporary voguers, while also incorporating the beats traditionally attached to the dance.
+Several other notable pop celebrities and artists have been influenced by voguing, including performers such as Teyana Taylor, Rihanna, Willow Smith, FKA Twigs, Ariana Grande, Beyoncé and Azealia Banks who have all taken inspiration from voguing from dances of past and contemporary voguers, while also incorporating the beats traditionally attached to the dance.

 One of the most recent influences of voguing (and Ball culture) comes from the documentary film Kiki, in which contemporary Balls and Voguing is represented through the scenes and styles that now exist.

+At the 2026 Milano-Cortina Winter Olympics in Italy, ice skaters Beaudry and Cizeron performed a program with Madonna's "Vogue" song including vogue dance inspired moves in the rhythm dance discipline.